13 Back to School Tips and Tools for Organized Kids

 Electronics Case to Keep Supplies Safe

-Whether your child brings a cell phone, iPod or tablet to school, you’ll need to prevent dents and cracks from bumpy backpack rides.
+Whether your child brings a cell phone, iPod or tablet to school, prevent dents and cracks from bumpy backpack rides.
 Double up on electronic protection with a case for each device and a backpack with an electronics compartment.